HOPE Cape Town Community Intervention Programme

 - Enhance quality of life through health and nutrition promotion

 - Promote appropriate foods for individual circumstances and reduce food insecurity

 - Provide education on how to prevent weight loss during illness

-- Promote and advise on breast feeding
+- Promote and advise on breastfeeding

 Social Work Services

-HOPE Cape Town contracts a social worker to provide counselling and therapeutic group work for HIV positive children within the communities we serve.
+HOPE Cape Town employs a social worker to provide counselling and therapeutic group work for HIV positive children within the communities we serve.
 This includes individual counselling/play sessions for children, and group counselling sessions for families which focus on coping with the HIV diagnosis and living positively.